binafy/laravel-reactions/README.md

 ## Publish

-If you want to publish a config file you can use this command:
+If you want to publish a config file, you can use this command:

 ```shell
 php artisan vendor:publish --tag="laravel-reactions-config"
 ```

-If you want to publish the migrations you can use this command:
+If you want to publish the migrations, you can use this command:

 ```shell
 php artisan vendor:publish --tag="laravel-reactions-migrations"